FangfeiLi05/Insight_Project/README.md

-Code for n GUI demo is also attached.
+Code for GUI demo is also attached.

 Potential future direction: try different loss function, try on animals, animations, art pictures...